siriknikita/Personal-Finance-Tracker/README.md

 ## Example
-This is an example project for the university students, a good start for a great project or just to test something.
+This is my project for the personal finance tracking, a good app for tracking your personal finances and reaching new financial goals.

 https://exampleproject.azurewebsites.net